COVESA/cdsp/cdsp/knowledge-layer/symbolic-reasoner/examples/use-case/README.md

     > [!NOTE] Supported formats in this repository
     > - `turtle` for .ttl files

-  - **supported_tree_types**: This field defines the types of data trees that the reasoner application can handle.
-For the communication with the WebSocket server and definition of the input data, it is required to specify how the tree type will be represented.
-This tree type will be sent as part of the message header during data transfer and is crucial for reading, interpreting the [input data](#inputs) for the reasoner model, and if exist, specific [triple assembler helpers](#queries).
-With this tree type definition, the reasoner can ensure compatibility with the input data and properly interpret the data points being processed.
+  - **supported_schema_collections**: This field defines the types of schema collections that the reasoner application can handle.
+For the communication with the WebSocket server and definition of the input data, it is required to specify how the schema type will be represented.
+This schema type will be sent as part of the message header during data transfer and is crucial for reading, interpreting the [input data](#inputs) for the reasoner model, and if exist, specific [triple assembler helpers](#queries).
+With this schema type definition, the reasoner can ensure compatibility with the input data and properly interpret the data points being processed.
-    > [!NOTE] Supported tree types this repository
+    > [!NOTE] Supported schema types this repository
-    > - `VSS` (Vehicle Signal Specification)
+    > - `vehicle` (Vehicle Signal Specification)

 ### Example Usage